The Discreet Charm of the Bourgeoisie: Plot

 Simone meets Acosta, with whom she is having an affair, at his apartment.
 They retreat to his bedroom to have sex but are interrupted by a visit from François, whereupon she makes a convenient excuse and leaves with him.
 Acosta is then visited by the terrorist, who has come to kill him.
 He ambushes and chastises her, and tells her to leave after she refuses his sexual advances.
 As she leaves, he signals to agents waiting across the street, who capture her.

-The group convenes at the Sénéchals' for dinner, but are interrupted the arrival of an army regiment, who join the dinner only to be called away for alarmingly close maneuvers.
+The group convenes at the Sénéchals' for dinner, but are interrupted by the arrival of an army regiment, who join the dinner only to be called away for alarmingly close maneuvers.
 The colonel invites them to his house in return; Henri dreams that the colonel's dining room is a stage set in a theatrical performance where the audience is angry with the actors for not knowing their lines.
 François dreams that, at the dinner, the colonel badgers Acosta about the political situation in Miranda, culminating in Acosta shooting the colonel.

 The bishop is called away from gardening to give absolution to a dying gardener, who confesses to poisoning his former employers due to their mistreatment of him.
 Realizing that the employers were his parents, the bishop finishes giving the gardener absolution before fatally shooting him with a shotgun.

 The Sénéchals, the Thévenots, and Acosta are arrested for drug trafficking.
 The police chief dreams that the ghost of a former inspector killed in retribution for torturing a student protestor releases the traffickers.
 He wakes up from the dream to learn that the Interior Minister has ordered them to be released.
 Acosta dreams that they return to the Sénéchals' for dinner but are shot by a rival gang of drug traffickers from Marseille.
 After waking up, he walks to the kitchen and sloppily eats leftovers stored in the refrigerator.

 A recurring scene of the six people walking silently and purposefully on an isolated country road is also the final sequence.